This post was written by David LeGros, park naturalist at Algonquin Provincial Park.

 The next time you go backcountry, consider snapping a few photos of wildlife, plants, mushrooms or even the fish you’ve caught, and submitting them to iNaturalist!

-On my past two canoe trips, I set a personal challenge of submitting 100 observations to citizen science platforms.
+On my past two canoe trips, I set a personal challenge of submitting 100 observations to community science platforms.
 The first trip, I only made it to 77, but the second trip I managed well over 120.

 Thousands of backcountry users visit Algonquin and other parks every year.
 Think of what the map might look like and the species that might turn up if everyone submitted even one record each!